s3afroze/automate-my-tabs/README.md

 3. Create a .txt file.
 4. First line should be the schedule(__set in 24 hours only__) for opening the sites.
 The formatting for setting time is: __daily/weekends/weekdays@__ time in _24 hours_ with __hours__ and __minuites__ split by __.__.Setting a schedule to open a list of websites at __1pm daily__ will look lke this:
 > __daily@13.00__

-## Some suggestions for potential use:
-1. Opening specific websites during your lunch break.
-2. Opening your assignment website on weekends helping in avoiding procastinating.
-3. Opening news daily during your breakfast

 ## Notes
 This was done, as I was personally frusrated to regularly open tabs to catch up with sites that I visit regularly.
 Also, this was a good coding exercise...